lexerdev/lexer-schemas/docs/md/schemas/purchase.md

 | **Additional properties** | [[Any type: allowed]](# "Additional Properties of any type are allowed.") |

 **Description:** A purchase event object `record_type=purchase`.
+Represents transaction data and is used to enrich profiles with their complete purchase history.

 | Property                           | Pattern | Type             | Deprecated | Definition                    | Title/Description |
 | ---------------------------------- | ------- | ---------------- | ---------- | ----------------------------- | ----------------- |